-Households with traditional IRAs held them through a wide array of financial institutions.
-36 In mid-2022, 70 percent of households that owned traditional IRAs held them through investment professionals, and 28 percent held them directly at mutual fund companies or discount brokers (Figure 9).
-Older traditional IRA-owning households were more likely to use investment professionals (76 percent among those 55 or older) than younger traditional IRA-owning households (61 percent among those younger than 55) (see Figure A12).
-Younger traditional IRA-owning households were more likely to hold their traditional IRAs through direct sources (32 percent among those younger than 55) than older traditional IRA-owning households (26 percent among those 55 or older).
+Households with traditional IRAs held them through a wide array of financial institutions.36 In mid-2023, 72 percent of households that owned traditional IRAs held them through investment professionals, and 27 percent held them directly at mutual fund companies or discount brokers (Figure 9).
+Older traditional IRA-owning households were more likely to use investment professionals (75 percent among those aged 55 to 64) than younger traditional IRAowning households (61 percent among those aged 35 to 44) (see Figure A12).
+Younger traditional IRA-owning households were more likely to hold their traditional IRAs through direct sources (37 percent among those aged 35 to 44) than older traditional IRA-owning households (27 percent among those aged 55 to 64).